TAX LAW CHANGES BENEFIT TRUMP

 They can fall behind on their debts and still face fewer tax penalties for having the debt forgiven than other kinds of investors, according to Steve Wamhoff, director of federal tax policy at the Institute of Taxation and Economic Policy.
-Trump took advantage of that, Wamhoff says, when he couldn’t repay debts on his Atlantic City casinos in the 1990s and early 2000s.
+Trump took advantage of that, Wamhoff says, when he couldn't repay debts on his Atlantic City casinos in the 1990s and early 2000s.
 Wealthy families typically try to transfer some of their assets during their lifetime to ease the tax burden on their heirs.
 There are a number of ways to do so legally.
 As assets go, real estate is one of the most flexible options.
+But when done wrong can lead to Tax Court issues and even an IRS Wage Garnishment.
+Its doubtful the Trump's would be looking for a Tax Resolution Services firm for the IRS Fresh Start Program, as they probably don't qualify.

 The recent tax law changes benefit Trump was also highlighted by a report in the New York Times, which suggests that the Trump family cheated the IRS for decades, using dubious tax maneuvers and outright fraud in some cases.
 A lawyer for the Trump family has disputed that claim of possible tax fraud or evasion and said that parts of the report are "extremely inaccurate."